Who are these tips for?

 Methodical sounds get their soothing ability from their predictability.
 These sounds should be steady, slow and non-layered.
 A slow and steady tapping or crinkling sound can be very effective at relaxing someone’s mind.

 Similar to voices, sounds should not be too loud or abrupt – that is a strong trigger for an alert response.

 Tips on recording soft voices and soft sounds

-The challenge when recording a whisper or a soft voice, that is not a challenge when recording someone singing or talking, is getting a good signal to noise ratio.
+The challenge when recording a whisper or a soft voice is getting a good ‘signal-to-noise’ ratio.

 The softer the voice or sound you are recording, the more likely the listener will hear background noises, ambient noise, and internal equipment noise.
 The challenge is to get your soft voice, whisper voice, or quiet sound (signal) to be significantly above the other sounds you don’t want (noise).